pytest-dev/pytest/doc/en/reference/plugin_list.rst

      *status*: N/A,
      *requires*: N/A

-     Package for creating a pytest test run reprot
+     Package for creating a pytest test run report

   :pypi:`pytest-manual-marker`
      *last release*: Oct 11, 2021,